 The component Lactose Monohydrate is not chemically synthesised.
 It is isolated and purified from whey at MEGGLE.
 Secondary and/or tertiary amines, amides, primary amines and ammonium salts are not used or present in the manufacturing process.
 Due to the knowledge of the raw material, production process and equipment the risk for a contamination with nitrosamines is excluded.
 The component is tested on nitrite with typical results ≤ 0.1 ppm.

-The component Cellulose, Powdered is not chemically synthesised.
-It is of vegetable origin.
+The components Cellulose, Microcrystalline and Maize Starch are not chemically synthesised.
 Secondary and/or tertiary amines, amides, primary amines and ammonium salts are not used or present in the manufacturing process.
-The supplier states that due to the knowledge of the raw material, production process and equipment the risk for a contamination with nitrosamines is excluded.
+The suppliers state that due to the knowledge of the raw material, production process and equipment the risk for a contamination with nitrosamines is excluded.